-The MSc in Urban Regeneration was created in 2000 in response to a great challenge facing urban professionals in Britain and around the world: the decay and deterioration of our cities and their planned renaissance.
+The MSc in Urban Regeneration has been created in response to a great challenge facing Britain and the world: urban decline and the planned renaissance of our cities.

-The aim of this programme is to equip graduates with three important qualities necessary for any professional who wishes to engage with the challenges of urban regeneration:
+The aim of the programme is to equip you with three important qualities necessary if you, as an urban professional, wish to engage with the challenges of urban regeneration:

 - the ability to understand and critically analyse complex urban issues